Skip links

 Keeping a log book or nanny diary is an excellent practice to maintain transparency with the parents.
 Documenting daily details such as meals, sleep duration, diaper changes, toilet training progress, learning activities, accidents, and medication administration, can provide parents with a comprehensive understanding of their child’s day in their absence.

-Navigating the initial days of a nanny job can feel overwhelming, but with patience, care, and the right attitude, you can turn this period into a foundation for a rewarding relationship with the children and their families.
+Navigating the initial days of a nanny job can feel overwhelming.
+Still, with patience, care, and the right attitude, you can turn this period into a foundation for a rewarding relationship with the children and their families.
 The more you know and prepare, the more comfortable and confident you’ll feel in your new nanny role.

 This website uses cookies to improve your web experience.